Susan D. RoseCharles A. Dana Professor of Sociology, Director of the Community Studies Center (1984).239 W Louther St email@example.com

 B.A., Cornell University, 1997; M.A., University of California, Santa Barbara, 2003; Ph.D., 2009.

 B.A., Albion College, 2001; M.A., University of California, Santa Barbara, 2006; Ph.D., 2011.Erik Love received his Ph.D. in Sociology from the University of California at Santa Barbara, where he was a Regents Fellow.
 Erik's research centers on civil rights advocacy in the United States.
-He has presented his research on the efforts of Arab, Muslim, Sikh, and South Asian American advocacy organizations at several academic conferences, in peer-reviewed journals, and he has contributed to a wide range of popular publications including Jadaliyya and Al Jazeera.
+He has presented his research on the efforts of Arab, Muslim, Sikh, and South Asian American advocacy organizations at several academic conferences, in peer-reviewed journals, and he has contributed to a wide range of popular publications including Jadaliyya and Al Jazeera English.
+He is a Fellow at the Institute for Social Policy and Understanding, a think tank based in Washington, DC.
 His work has won the support of the National Science Foundation, the Richard Flacks Fund for the Study of Democracy, and the Center for New Racial Studies.
-Prior to joining the faculty at Dickinson, Erik lived and studied in Jerusalem, Cairo, and outside Kyoto.
+Prior to joining the faculty at Dickinson, Erik lived and studied in Jerusalem, Cairo, and Kyoto.
 Since arriving at Dickinson, Erik has continued his research on civil rights advocacy as he prepares a book manuscript.

 Joyce A. BylanderSpecial Assistant to the President for Institutional and Diversity Initiatives (1998).West College (Old West) (717) 245-1411 | firstname.lastname@example.org